-One major factor which increases reverse T3 in the body is the blockage in the conversion of reverse T3 to T2, an active stimulating hormone, which prevents the body from eliminating reverse T3.
+One major factor that increases reverse T3 in the body is the blockage in the conversion of reverse T3 to T2, an active stimulating hormone, which prevents the body from eliminating reverse T3.
 This blockage happens when you have NTIS.

 The lack of normal T2 formation eliminates the pathway by which your body removes reverse T3, which causes the hormone to build up.